browserengineering/book/book/browsersandweb.md

 [^software-developers]: I usually prefer “engineer”---hence the title of this book---but “developer” or “web developer” is much more common on the web.
 One important reason is that anyone can build a website---not just trained software engineers and computer scientists.
-“Web developer” is more inclusive of additional, critical roles like designers, authors, editors, or photographers.
+“Web developer” also is more inclusive of additional, critical roles like designers, authors, editors, or photographers.

-As a black box, the browser is either magical or frustrating, depending on whether it is working correctly or not!
+As a black box, the browser is either magical or frustrating (depending on whether it is working correctly or not!).
 And HTML & CSS are meant to be black boxes---declarative APIs---that one specifies _what_ outcome to achieve, as opposed to _how_ to achieve it.
 The _browser itself_ is responsible for figuring out the "how".
 Web developers don't, and mostly can't, draw their website’s